What is the meaning of the trailing number in the streamer's name on the network?

 Are the Wattson Audio streamers compatible with Roon?

-Yes, the Emerson is certified Roon Ready.
+Yes, the Madison and the Emerson are certified Roon Ready.

 This means we use the Roon streaming technology that gives you access to the highest levels of audio performance, without compromise, backed by a comprehensive and intuitive user interface, simple configuration and rock-solid daily reliability.